emilyst/match-count-statusline/README.markdown

 # match-count-statusline.vim

+**Note: This plugin is in maintenance mode.
+I use Vim somewhat rarely these days.
+Anyone is welcome to take up the torch.**

 This plugin provides one relatively simple piece of functionality to
 Vim: it automatically counts the number of times the current search pattern occurs in your current buffer and displays that in the